AHRQ-CDS/AHRQ-CDS-Connect-CQL-SERVICES/README.md

   }
 }
 ```

+Note that a `prefetch` configuration is provided to _remove_ the `Medication` prefetch key from the generated prefetch template.
+This means that the CQL will run without any `Medication` resource data.
+In this specific case, this avoids an unfiltered query for all `Medication` resources, but also means that `MedicationRequest` resources must specify the medication using `medicationCodeableConcept` rather than `medicationReference`.

 _**Note**: No checking is performed by CQL Services that any hook configurations are actually valid.
 It is up to the user to ensure hook configurations used with the service comply with the CDS Hooks specification.
 This allows for improved compatibility across past and future versions of CDS Hooks._